site logo

 Great, how to hide my Wireguard traffic?

 With some help from our old friend: shadowsocks.
-According to its front page, Shadowsocks is only a lightweight proxy.
+According to its front page,

 Installing Shadowsocks